Loading...

 But what is Calibration?
 At its most basic, calibration is the process of comparing a reading on one piece of equipment or system, with another piece of equipment that has been calibrated and referenced to a known set of parameters.
 The equipment used as a reference should itself be directly traceable to equipment that is calibrated to a National Standard.
 The UK Standard being UKAS.

-The more common measurements that are calibrated include: temperature, RH (relative humidity) Current, Pressure & Voltage, Relay
+The more common measurements that are calibrated include: temperature, RH (relative humidity) Current, Pressure & Voltage, Relay contact and state.

 Read more »